vinayakkalra/ecommerce-solution-digital-goods/README.md

-# template for website structure
+# An ecommerce website for data

 This template has bootstrap, fontawesome, owl carousal and jquery pre downloaded and added.
-Please use the same for building a site.

-Always use downloaded fonts instead of CDN's